Entanglement Swapping in Quantum Switches: Protocol Design and Stability Analysis: Experimental Results

-The protocols developed in previous sections determine how many \ac{epr} pairs are swapped to satisfy the entanglement requests, but do not specify how to prioritize the \ac{epr} pairs for entanglement swapping and entanglement requests to address.
+The protocols developed in previous sections do not specify how to prioritize the \ac{epr} pairs for entanglement swapping and entanglement requests to address.
 The prioritization of the \ac{epr} pairs and which entanglement requests can impact fidelity and latency described above.
 In this section, we apply the \ac{fifo} method to process entanglement requests, i.e., the oldest entanglement request is the first to address.
 Regarding the order of \ac{epr} pairs, we consider two methods: \ac{oqf} and \ac{yqf}, which use the oldest and youngest qubit for entanglement swapping, respectively.
 All the protocols discard \ac{epr} pairs when their fidelities fall below a preset threshold.
 This is equivalent to discarding \ac{epr} pairs after a fixed amount of time.

 Each time slot is 1000 ns long.
 The number of entanglement requests between any two end nodes $i$ and $j$ in a time slot is given by a mixture of two Poisson distributions with different rates.
-Specifically, $\A_{ij}(t)$ is i.i.d over time and is given by

-where $Z$ is a Bernoulli random varable with mean $1/2$, and $Y_1$ and $Y_2$ are independent Poisson random variables with mean $\lambda_1$ and $\lambda_2$.
+Specifically, $\A_{ij}(t)$ is i.i.d over time and is given by $\A_{ij}(t) = Z \cdot Y_{1} + (1-Z) \cdot Y_{2}$, where $Z$ is a Bernoulli random varable with mean $1/2$, and $Y_1$ and $Y_2$ are independent Poisson random variables with mean $\lambda_1$ and $\lambda_2$.
 The rate of this mixed Poisson process is then $\lambda_{ij} = (\lambda_{1}+\lambda_{2})/2$.
 Throughout this section, the rate of entanglement requests is the same for all end node pairs.